Bruton Parish Church: The Church today

 Today, Colonial Williamsburg’s Historic Area encompasses 301 acres (1.22 km^{2}) and includes 89 original 18th-century buildings, along with hundreds of authentic reconstructions, restorations, and structures with a historically-accurate appearance.
 It is joined by the Colonial Parkway to the two other sides of the Historic Triangle, Jamestown and Yorktown.
 At Jamestown, England established its first permanent colony in the Americas, and at Yorktown the Continental Army under George Washington won a decisive victory to end British rule.

 Bruton Parish Church today is the most active parish in the Episcopal Diocese of Southern Virginia.
 It has nearly two thousand members, four regular Sunday services, and active youth and college organizations.
 The Church has been restored to its appearance during the colonial era, and name plates on its box pews commemorate famous worshippers from the time, including George Washington, James Madison, John Tyler, Benjamin Harrison, Patrick Henry, and Thomas Jefferson.
-The church still uses a bell cast in 1761, which rang to celebrate the signing of the Declaration of Independence in 1776 and the signing of the Treaty of Paris in 1783, marking the end of the American Revolutionary War.
+The church still uses a bell cast in 1761, which rang to celebrate the signing of the Declaration of Independence in 1776 and the signing of the Treaty of Paris in 1783 which marked the end of the American Revolutionary War.

 The bell in the tower is engraved: "The Gift of James Tarpley to Bruton Parish, 1761."
-In 1766 it celebrated the repeal of the Stamp Act.
+In 1766 it rang to celebrate repeal of the Stamp Act.
 On May 15, it celebrated the passing of a resolution by the House of Burgesses to establish a State Constitution and Declaration of Rights, and to instruct the Virginia Delegates in Congress to offer a resolution to declare the united Colonies free and independent states.
-In 1783 it celebrated the ratification of the Treaty of Peace between the United States and Great Britain."
+In 1783, it sounded to celebrate the ratification of the Treaty of Peace between the United States and Great Britain."

-And, much as the former country parish found a new role with the influx of persons visiting the new College and colonial capital in the 18th century, visitors to Colonial Williamsburg are welcomed to join locals, including students, college staff, and community leaders in worshipping there.
+And, much as the former country parish found a new role with the influx of persons visiting the new College and colonial capital in the 18th century, visitors to Colonial Williamsburg are welcomed to join locals, including students, college staff, and community leaders in worshiping there.